- Loss of faith in other investment vehicles

 - Analysis of key research, technical, and economic data

-- Applying a consistent, profitable trading stratagy
+- Applying a consistent, profitable trading strategy

 Above all, don’t be fooled by “magic trading techniques” promising easy and risk less profits.
+They don’t exist.

-Be Skeptical As always, there is no such thing as a free lunch.
-If it sounds too good to be true, it is, and the second a man in a video starts telling you about the miracle of leverage and how it will turn a hundred dollars into a million dollars over the next year, run.
+Be Skeptical: As always, there is no such thing as a free lunch.
+If it sounds too good to be true, it is….
+And the second a man in a video starts telling you about the miracle of leverage and how it will turn a hundred dollars into a million dollars over the next year, run.